catallo/ht/README.md

 I initially created ht as a simple experiment to test GPT-3.5-Turbo's usefulness with shell commands.
 However, I find myself using it extensively in my daily tasks.
 So I'm sharing it with the hope that it can benefit others in the same way.

-To use ht, you'll need an OpenAI API key.
-The good news is that due to its low token usage, it's an incredibly budget-friendly tool.

 ht is written in Dart.
 This means it's one single binary that you can easily add to your system's PATH.
 No messing around with Python virtual environments or other complexities.

+To use ht, you'll need an OpenAI API key.
+The good news is that due to ht's low token usage, a typical request costs about $0.00025, making it an incredibly budget-friendly tool for daily usage.
+You can [sign up for an API key here](https://platform.openai.com/signup) or refer to [this article](https://www.howtogeek.com/885918/how-to-get-an-openai-api-key) for detailed instructions.

 ##### Downloads